Oluwasayomi/Aesthetic-light-academia-website/README.md

-An aesthetic light academia website equipped with react components, tailwind css, as well as spline.
+An aesthetic light academia website equipped with react components and beautiful as well as responsive css.

 # React + Vite